trickycdm/create-react-app/packages/react-scripts/template-typescript/README.md

 This project was bootstrapped with a fork of [Create React App](https://github.com/facebook/create-react-app).

 ## New Project via the CLI
-if you got this far you already have the generator running.
+If you got this far you already have the generator running.
 For reference the command is:
 ```angular2
     npx create-react-app <projectName> --use-npm --scripts-version trickycdm-react-scripts
 ```
+You can also add --typescript if you want the typescript version.

 ## Changelog
 ### v1.0.0
 + added default dependencies